-Legend has it that Heidegger wrote in his log cabin in the Black Forest the third part of "Being and Time" and that ultimatala, sent it to Jaspers, so give him an opinion on these: they would press for not having understood nothing, it was so complicated text and, therefore, Heidegger would throw the manuscript in the fireplace.
+Legend has it that Heidegger wrote in his log cabin in the Black Forest the third part of "Being and Time" and that, ultimatala, sent it to Jaspers in order to give him an opinion on: they would press for not having understood anything, it was so complicated text and, therefore, Heidegger would have thrown in the fireplace the manuscript.

-There is a story on the critical induction, which, although originally designed by Bertrand Russell (the story is quoted in The Problems of Philosophy), is commonly attributed, in its most elaborate form, in Karl Popper: the story of the " inductivist turkey "(inductivist turkey).
-Popper describes this situation: there was a turkey on a farm which was always brought the food at 9 am.
-The turkey looked, therefore, that any day of the week, there was the sun or bad weather, the food was brought to him at the same time.
-From these observations, repeated and identical in all weather conditions and which were common to all days of the week, the turkey when he applied the inductive method formulated the following theory: "I give the food always at 9 am."
-However, on the eve of Christmas, the turkey ascertained at his own expense the disappearance of this rule: the turkey was killed and served at the table.
+There is a story on the critical induction, which, although originally conceived by Bertrand Russell (the story is quoted in The Problems of Philosophy), is commonly attributed, in its most elaborate form, in Karl Popper: it is the story of " turkey inductivist "(inductivist turkey).
+Popper describes this situation: there was a turkey at a farm which was brought food always at 9am.
+The turkey looked, then, that any day of the week, there was the sun or bad weather, the food was brought to him at the same time.
+From these repeated observations and identical in all weather conditions and that were common to all days of the week, when Turkey applied the inductive method formulated the following theory: "I give the food always at 9 am".
+However, on the eve of Christmas, the turkey ascertained at his own expense the dismantling of this rule: the turkey was killed and served at the table.

-Lecturer at the beginning, Heidegger enthusiastic pupils who followed his courses when he invented fortunate expression as "the world mondeggia" ("die Welt weltet") and "space spazieggia" ("Raum der raumt").
+Lecturer at the beginning, Heidegger enthused pupils who followed his courses when he invented fortunate expression as "the world mondeggia" ("die Welt weltet") and "space spazieggia" ("Raum der räumt").

-It is said that Descartes had the lighting of the Cartesian axes seeing a fly while he was lying on his bed.
+It is said that Descartes had lighting axes Cartesian seeing a pin drop while he was lying on his bed.

-It is said that Hegel replaced his morning reading of the Bible by reading the Gazette.
+It is said that Hegel replaced his morning reading the Bible with the reading of the Gazette.

-When Hume was able to have a bowel cancer, he reorganized his writings carefully, preparing the posthumous publication of some of them, and waited calmly death, which occurred in August 1776.
+When Hume was able to have bowel cancer, he reordered his writings carefully, arranging the posthumous publication of some of them, and waited calmly death, which occurred in August of 1776.

-Once Diogenes of Sinope, he saw a child who drank in the hollow of his hands and then threw the bag away from the bowl, saying: "A boy gave me a lesson in simplicity."
+Diogenes of Sinope once saw a child who drank into his hands and then threw away the bag the bowl, saying: "A boy gave me the lesson of simplicity."

-At the outbreak of the French Revolution, Hegel, Schelling and Hölderlin planted a tree, "the tree of liberty" to report their enthusiastic participation in this event momentous.
+The outbreak of the French Revolution, Hegel, Schelling and Hölderlin planted a tree, "tree of liberty", to signal their enthusiastic participation in that event epoch.

 January 4 Isaac Newton (1642)